swch/slate/source/includes/_rest.md

 id | number (pk) | Unique ID of this job. card_id | number (fk) [cards](#cards) | ID of card associated with this job. status | string | Current status of job (e.g. pending_tfa).
-These names are dynamic and change frequently, so it is best to use status_message to communicate with cardholders. status_message | string | Human readable representation of the jobs status. termination_type | string | Final termination status of a job.
+These names are dynamic and change frequently, so it is best to use status_message to communicate with cardholders. status_message | string | Human readable representation of the job's status. termination_type | string | Final termination status of a job.
 (BILLABLE, SITE_INTERACTION_FAILURE, USER_DATA_FAILURE, PROCESS FAILURE) custom_data | object | notification_sent | boolean | Indicates if a notification has been sent or posted for this job.